 Simply put, blended learning is nothing more than combined learning.
 Academic institutions have used it for years.
 In this situation, a student completes some portion of their training online through a web-based learning management system.
 However, students complete another portion in person in a traditional classroom setting, via lectures, or something similar.
 By combining the two methods – traditional learning and eLearning, you get the best of both worlds.

 Why Does Blended Learning Matter?

-Finally, there is the fact that in some cases, blended learning allows you to provide the right type of training for each employee’s needs and preferences.
-You might even find that eLearning works well to augment traditional learning, with things like videos, podcasts, user forums, and message boards, animations, gamified content, and the like.
+Finally, there is the fact that, in some cases, blended learning allows you to provide the right type of training for each employee’s needs and preferences.
+You might even find that eLearning works well to augment traditional learning with things like videos, podcasts, user forums, message boards, animations, gamified content, and the like.

 With all of that being said, multiple types of blended learning may (or may not) work for your organization.
 Understanding how they differ is important when choosing the right path forward.

 This is the least blended of the approaches we’ll cover.
-It could also be called ‘augmented’ because it used eLearning to augment, enrich, or expand upon what your learners accomplish through more traditional channels.
-Students will complete instructor-led, in-person training, but will also have access to digital options that can help them better understand the subject matter.
+It could also be called ‘augmented’ because it uses eLearning to augment, enrich, or expand upon what your learners accomplish through more traditional channels.
+Students will complete instructor-led, in-person training but will also have access to digital options that can help them better understand the subject matter.